But these events, when virtual, can also be dull.

 It’s a mistake to avoid bad news.

 Much better to address it head on and anticipate it.
 And remember what you promised last year.
-The notes from your last investor day are the first thing that most analysts will read before your next event.Call now to improve your next investor day
+The notes from your last investor day are the first thing that most analysts will read before this event.Call now to improve your next investor day

 One big mistake is to assume that investors know your company as well as you do.